iampitrus/ecommerce-landing-page/README.md

 ### What I learned

-One of the few React projects i just decide to use no external library, even for Navbar😒.
-I only made use one external library, which is the styled-components used to apply styles directly to components.
+One of the few React projects i just decide to use no external library, except the styled-components used to apply styles directly to components.
 I learnt how to manage complex states (which i used to create a dynamic image) and create better responsive designs using modern css with the likes of "clamp()".

 ```css